Automation On-Site Tracking: How to active and use it step by step

 The information you’ll get from Automation On-Site Tracking will give you many ideas on your future shipments.
 For example, if a Subscriber looked for a category of products in your Online Store, you may send an Email with similar items or a special discount on that item.
 You can also add him to a List and give him a call later.

-Do you already have a Paid Plan?
-In that case, read the following explanation and get a free trial for a limited time.
+Read the following explanation and get a free trial for a limited time.

 How to set Automation On-Site Tracking in your Doppler account